1

 Internal Control Coordinators are professionals responsible for developing, implementing, and monitoring an organization's internal control systems to ensure compliance with laws and regulations.
 They assess risks, evaluate existing controls, and recommend improvements to safeguard assets and ensure the accuracy of financial reporting.
 These coordinators often work closely with management and auditors to ensure that internal processes are efficient and effective.
 Their role is vital in minimizing fraud and operational errors within an organization.

-What is the role of an internal control coordinator?
+What does an internal control coordinator do?

 What are the 5 main internal controls?